Kunta-Hajji

+Biography

 Kunta-haji Kishiev (literally son of Kishi) was born in a Chechen lowland village of Isti-Su, also known as Melcha-Khi.
 Later the family moved to the mountain village of Ilskhan-Yurt in the heartland of Chechnya.
 In his youth he was distinguished by his hard work and sharp mental senses.
 Kunta received a solid religious education and was a follower of shaykh Gezi-haji from the village of Zandak.
-Kunta started practicing Loud Zikr: prayer with dancing, singing, rolling and recitation of divine names.
+Kunta started practicing Zikr: prayer with rolling and recitation of divine names.

-According to legend, Imam Shamil was worried by the unusual practice and ordered an examination of the Koranic knowledge of the youth.
+Imam Shamil was worried by the unusual practice and ordered an examination of the Koranic knowledge of the youth.
 After Kunta passed the examination, Shamil left him alone.
 By another version of the same legend, Shamil forbade Kunta Zikr and promised to execute him if he continued.
 Yet another legend tells that Shamil exiled Kunta to Mekka and did not allow him to come back.